flybywiresim/docs/docs/start/reported-issues.md

     Liveries made for the default A320neo will no longer function in the new FlyByWire package.
 Liveries will need to be converted by their respective authors.

-    While this might represent an inconvenience for a short amount of time, we are sure that 3rd party content authors will be quick to provide you with updated liveries and programs.
-If you wish to avoid this, we advise that you remain on your currently installed development/experimental versions for now.
+    While this might represent an inconvenience for a short amount of time, we are sure that 3rd party content authors will be quick to provide you with updated liveries and programs. *If you wish to avoid this, we advise that you remain on your currently installed development/experimental versions for now.*

+    **Workaround:** See our guide to [convert liveries](convert-liveries.md)

 * Installer v1.1.1 potential issues:
     - Getting default version or black screens after using installer on v1.1.0